j19sch/j19sch.github.io/posts/2024/20240604-the-difference-between-a-test-case-and-a-requirement-is-the-moment-of-discovery-part-two.md

 ---

 # leftovers

+creation vs evaluation
+incidental: format etc; essential: for building or for testing but some test cases should have been requirements, not because "should have found earlier" but because our process separates them incorrectly

 That second (and similar) questions are crucial to me.
 It's one thing to come up with a nice aphorism.
 It's a lot more interesting to have an aphorism that can be a guide to improve some aspects of how you develop software.